URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Background

-Such formulation allows us to apply a wide variety of methods (not only MARL algorithms).
+Such formulation allows us to apply a wide variety of solution methods (not only MARL algorithms).
 Additionally, it offers flexibility in the task formulation (e.g., in the reward, observation, or learning loop) to cover most relevant instances of \our{} problems.
-Unlike Markov Decision Process (MDP) and Partially Observable Stochastic Game (POSG) models (as used in \cite{shour_marl_rc, routechoiceenv, oliveria_bandit_qlearning}), AEC, within the turn-based structure, provides an intuitive interface for implementing a decision-making process based on partial observations of real-time traffic conditions.
+Unlike Markov Decision Process (MDP) and Partially Observable Stochastic Game (POSG) models (as used in \cite{shour_marl_rc, routechoiceenv, oliveria_bandit_qlearning}), AEC provides an intuitive interface for implementing a decision-making process within a turn-based structure, based on partial observations of real-time traffic conditions.